satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 }
 ```

-The method will detect if a given symbol belongs to a standard library (`Date`), to an external library (whatever you use from `node_modules` for example) and everything that doesn't have an actual declaration like all primitive types (`string`, `number`).
+The method will detect if a given symbol belongs to a standard library (`Date`), to an external library (whatever you use from `node_modules`) and everything that doesn't have an actual declaration like primitive types (`string`, `number`).

-We will use that helper to prevent our recursion to dive into those unwanted types:
+We will use that helper to prevent our recursion from branching into those unwanted types:

 ```typescript
 if(isTypeLocal(propertySymbol)) {